PaoloRibeca/BiOCamLib/README.md

 BiOCamLib is the [OCaml](https://ocaml.org) foundation upon which a number of the bioinformatics tools I developed are built.

-It mostly consists of a library &mdash; you will need to clone this repository if you want to manually compile other programs I've developed, notably [SiNPle](https://github.com/PaoloRibeca/SiNPle) or [KPop](https://github.com/PaoloRibeca/KPop).
+It mostly consists of a library &mdash; you'll need to clone this repository if you want to manually compile other programs I've developed, notably [SiNPle](https://github.com/PaoloRibeca/SiNPle) or [KPop](https://github.com/PaoloRibeca/KPop).
 You might also use the library for your own programs, if you are familiar with OCaml and patient enough to read the code.

 As a bonus, BiOCamLib comes bundled with a couple of programs:
 * `Parallel`, which allows you to split and process an input file chunk-wise using the reader/workers/writer model implemented in `BiOCamLib.Tools.Parallel`.
 You can see it as a demonstration of the capabilities of the library, but I also often use it as a useful tool to solve real-life problems.
 * `FASTools`, which is a Swiss-knife tool for the manipulation of FASTA/FASTQ files.
-It supports all formats (FASTA, single- and paired-end FASTQ, interleaved FASTQ) plus a tabular format whereby FASTA/FASTQ records are represented as tab-separated lines, and facilitates format interconversions and othr manipulations.
+It supports all formats (FASTA, single- and paired-end FASTQ, interleaved FASTQ) and a simpler tabular format whereby FASTA/FASTQ records are represented as tab-separated lines.
+It facilitates format interconversions and other manipulations.

 ## Installing `Parallel` and `FASTools`

-> :warning: Note that the only operating system we support is Linux. :warning:
+> :warning: Note that the only operating systems we officially support are Linux and MacOS. :warning:
 >
-> OCaml is highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Mac) but you will have to do it yourself.
+> OCaml is highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Windows) but you will have to do it yourself.

-There are several possible ways of installing the software on your machine: by downloading pre-compiled binaries (Linux x86_64 only); or manually.
+There are several possible ways of installing the software on your machine: through `conda`; by downloading pre-compiled binaries (Linux and MacOS x86_64 only); or manually.

+### Conda channel

+> :construction: Coming soon! :construction:

 ### Pre-compiled binaries

+You can download pre-compiled binaries for Linux and MacOS x86_64 from our [releases](https://github.com/PaoloRibeca/BiOCamLib/releases).

 ### Manual install

-Alternatively, you can install `Parallel` manually by cloning and compiling its sources.
+Alternatively, you can install `Parallel` and `FASTools` manually by cloning and compiling its sources.
 You'll need an up-to-date distribution of the OCaml compiler and the [Dune package manager](https://github.com/ocaml/dune) for that.
 Both can be installed through [OPAM](https://opam.ocaml.org/), the official OCaml distribution system.
 Once you have a working OPAM distribution you'll also have a working OCaml compiler, and Dune can be installed with the command
 ```
 $ opam install dune
 ```